 - Enjoyable: The coach and client create a partnership that is centered with a fundamentally positive purpose and which results in the client developing a greater sense of clarity and capability.

 - Action-Oriented: Coaching begins with assessment, but is about action based on that initial assessment.
-Coaches help get things done.
+Coaches help get things that the client wants to accomplish done.

-It depends on your company and its insurance policy.
-Because Life Coaching is not a medical treatment, it is generally not covered by medical insurance plans.
-That said, many companies are beginning to understand how greatly valuable coaching is for them and their employees, and are offering it as a benefit or subsidy.
+That said, it depends on your company and its insurance policy.
+Many companies are beginning to understand how greatly valuable coaching is for them and their employees, and are offering it as a benefit or subsidy.
+This is due to the higher short-term expenditure required for coaching as opposed to the continual smaller-scale output for therapy and counseling which do not yield results coaching can achieve.

 Maybe.
 Many companies view coaching as an investment in personal growth, and contract coaches to work with their employees on all levels.